 3D printing is a tremendously exciting new technology that is changing the face of modern manufacturing.
-The transformative impact of this technology on the way we produce things is only likely to increase as it continues developing.
+The transformative impact of this technology on producing things is only likely to increase as it continues developing.
 3D printing, or additive manufacturing, has become considerably more visible in recent years, as 3D printing companies pop up in more communities and 3D printed products become more popular.
 While it may seem like 3D printing has only recently exploded onto the scene, the technology has actually been around for three decades.

 3D Printing History — The Early Days